Flight line is full of activity for the AATTC

-A U.S. Air Force C-130H Hercules aircraft, assigned to the 180th Airlift Squadron, Missouri Air National Guard and a C-17 Globemaster III aircraft, with the 97th Air Mobility Wing, set on the flight line at Fort Huachuca, Arizona, during Winter Training at the Advanced Tactics Training Center, January 23, 2024.
+A U.S. Air Force C-5M Super Galaxy aircraft, assigned to the 22nd Airlift Squadron, lands at Fort Huachuca, Arizona, during Winter Training for the Advanced Airlift Tactics Training Center, January 25, 2024.
 Winter Training is a break from the regular course schedule where the instructors of AATTC tweak the training scenarios for the coming year and perform them, with the help of guest units, to keep their skills fresh.
+This is the first time that a C-5 has practiced tactics taught at the AATTC.
 Since 1983 the AATTC has provided advanced tactical training to mobility aircrews from the Air National Guard, Air Force Reserve Command, Air Mobility Command, Air Combat Command, Air Force Special Operations Command, United States Marine Corps, and 16 allied nations.
 (U.S. Air Force photo by Master Sgt.
 Patrick Evenson)

 |Date Taken: